NativeScript/docs-v7/docs/core-concepts/navigation-extended.md

 {% nativescript %}
 ![nested-forward-navigation](../img/navigation-extended/navigation-examples-page-1.png?raw=true)

-Nesting simple forward navigation: a `Frame` in a layout, for example to show an advertisment banner on top/bottom (static place).
+Nesting simple forward navigation: a `Frame` in a layout, for example, to show an advertisement banner on the top/bottom (static place).
+The root page is using a layout (e.g., a `GridLayout`) as a wrapper for the nested forward navigation (`Frame`) and for the static place (layout).
 ```
 GridLayout
     > Frame (forward navigation)